AirGuanZ/Utils/README.md

 ## Math

 Basic mathematica operations.
-Mainly for graphics programming.
+Mainly used for graphics programming.

 ### Scalar